 The final piece of advice for helping you stay on budget and meet your health and nutrition goals is to eat the right portions.
 It's pretty easy to understand why this saves you money, but it's an important piece that many overlook.

 Allison Stowell, M.S., RD, CDN, is the registered dietitian for the Guiding Stars Licensing Company, a company devoted to helping you find the good, better and best choices at the supermarket.
-A working mom of two, Allison enables individuals to make positive, sustainable changes in their eating habits by stressing conscious eating, improving relationships with food and offering a non-diet approach for reaching and maintaining ideal body weight.
+Visit her blog to read more and connect with Allison on Twitter.